H1emu/plugin-whitelist/README.md

 # If there is no plugin folder in the server directory
 - Run the server for the first time and the folder will be created

+# How to use
+- Use /wlinfo in-game for plugin info, whitelisted character count, and command list.